 In the last year with mobile devices growing and growing, there has been a push for a trend called Flat Design.
-But this hasn't only stay in the mobile development field.
+But this hasn't only stayed in mobile development.
 Web designers have taken up some of these traits and implemented them into their own designs.
-Flat Design is basically designing your application or website with simplicity in mind.
-Not just making things easier to use, but making the design as barebones creative design.

 What is the Difference?

 In the years of Web 2.0 we have seen a lot of glassy buttons, gradient background, and a lot of bright colors.
 Designers that use flat design have gone away from that.

 Now you will find one colored buttons, blurry huge background images, and dull colors.
 Another big trend is the amount of whitespace surrounding elements with bigger font size.

 Microsoft was one of the first major companies to try this new trend on their latest operating system.
 There has been a positive response and others have followed.
 The new Apple iPhone IOS has incorporate the flat design into their icons set.

 If two of the biggest companies in technology have incorporated this idea, there must be a reason for it.

 What is pushing the Flat Design trend is mobile applications.
 Having only a small amount of space to work with and having a concern of internet speed.
 Developers have taken a hold of this style and have made it the next best thing.

 For a consumer this is great.
 Having limited options and minimalist design makes using the application a great experience.
 Take a look at Orbitz mobile site below.
 Notice how easy it is for someone to find a hotel.
 They have all the information they need in a 320 x 480 screen.